zubaer-ahammed/MUIDSI-University-of-Missouri/culture.md

 permalink: /culture/
 ---

+We care about a friendly culture in our lab, so we have a series of activities to foster a collaborative atmosphere.
+You can get an impression on our <a href="https://goo.gl/photos/v1rN6bs6qBzSQYLL7">photo album</a>.
 Salt Lake City is a great place to do research, but also to play!
 Skiing, climbing, mountain biking, etc. is all immediately accessible in the vicinity.
-We care about the interactions in our team, so we have a series of activities to foster a collaborative atmosphere.
-You can get an impression on our <a href="https://goo.gl/photos/v1rN6bs6qBzSQYLL7">photo album</a>.

 ## Group Meetings